 I am a Postdoctoral Research Associate at the Laboratories of Molecular Anthropology & Microbiome Research at the University of Oklahoma and a Research Associate at the La Brea Tar Pits & Museum, part of the Natural History Museum of Los Angeles County.
-My work is at the intersection of ecology, paleontology, and conservation biology.
+My work is at the intersection of conservation, ecology, and paleontology.

 Genomes, bones, and sediments hold clues to how organisms responded to changes in the past.
 I apply a diverse methodological toolkit to reconstruct the ecological histories of presently threatened species and the ecosystems in which they live, and place these results in a conservation context.

 I employ toolkits that can accommodate data from fossil, historic, and modern specimens, such as stable isotopes, DNA, morphology, and species distribution models.
 I conduct fieldwork that includes both excavations of Pleistocene/Holocene sediments and non-invasive surveys of extant mammals.
 Natural history collections provide invaluable contributions to my research.